EGI-Federation/documentation/content/en/users/getting-started/_index.md

 dashboards of the EGI Cloud: the [VMOps dashboard](../../cloud-compute/vmops) and the [IM dashboard](../../cloud-compute/im).

-You can also access scientific applications via:
+You can also easily access scientific applications:

 - [Chipster](https://marketplace.egi.eu/applications-on-demand/68-chipster.html)
   a user-friendly analysis software for high-throughput data.
 It contains over